Updated: 14 October 2018, by Marc Woodard

 Chronic PD behaviors are also known to lead to homelessness.
 Especially when the individual is drug addicted and believes self-medication is the solution to their problems.
-This connection is further explained after the 10 personality disorders are defined below.
+This connection is further explained in review of the 10 personality disorders as defined below.

 Chronic and complex personality disorders make it more likely alcohol and drug abuse will exponentially escalate abnormal behavior and lead to self-harm, homelessness and jail time.
 The complexity of abnormal behaviors further challenges medical providers to assess an accurate diagnosis and treatment prescription program.
 Especially when mental health protocols are not followed.

 “There aren’t any drugs approved for the treatment of personality disorders.
 However, certain types of prescription medications might be helpful in reducing various personality disorder symptoms… (Carey 2012).”

 PD Behavioral Characteristics

 It appears this disorder has a connection to child abuse and neglect.
 But abuse need not occur to develop a behavioral disorder as a child or homeless adult.